Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Introduction

+We thus conclude that for irregular deformations one is forced to shift the robustness problem from the network architecture to the signal class.
+In keeping with the spirit of mathematical analysis, let us emphasize that proving bounds for $\|F_\tau f-f\|_{L^2}$ in terms of the deformation size $\|\tau\|_{L^\infty}$ and $\|f\|_{L^2}$ for suitable signal classes can be thought of as a generalization of a typical problem of harmonic analysis, where the differentiability properties of certain function spaces are quantitatively measured in terms of the magnitude of some $L^p$ modulus of continuity $\omega_p[f](t) \coloneqq \| f(x+t)-f(x) \|_{L^p_x}$, $t \in \rd$, as $|t| \to 0$ --- cf.\ for instance \cite[Chapter V]{stein} for a classic reference on the topic.
+This approach allows one to fine tune the regularity scale of a signal in a very precise way.

-The previous remarks motivate recourse to multiresolution approximation spaces $U_s \subset L^2(\rd)$, $s>0$ \cite{mallbook}, with a Riesz basis given by a sequence of functions of the type $\phi_{s,n}(x)\coloneqq s^{-d/2}\phi((x-ns)/s)$, $n \in \zd$, where $\phi$ is a fixed filter satisfying certain mild regularity and decay conditions (cf.\ Assumptions \ref{asu riesz}, \ref{asu rev 1} and \ref{asu rev 2} in Section \ref{sec mult} below).
-Different choices of $\phi$ result in diverse multiresolution approximations, including band-limited functions and polynomial splines of order $n\geq 1$ - see the discussion in Example \ref{rem examples} below for more details.
-In general, the introduction of a fixed resolution scale is also natural as a mathematical model of a concrete signal capture system (cf.\ the general A/D and D/A conversion schemes in \cite[Section 3.1.3]{mallbook} and also \cite{bietti0,bietti} for a similar limited-resolution assumption in a discrete setting).
-The scale $s$ (or rather $s^{-1}$) can also be viewed as a rough measure of the complexity of the input signal, and the previous discussion suggests that the stability bounds should involve the ratio $\|\tau\|_{L^\infty}/s$ rather than just $\|\tau\|_{L^\infty}$, which is also expected in order to have dimensionally consistent estimates.
+The previous remarks motivate focusing on a family of spaces where a precise tuning of the scale is available, in order to elucidate the relationship with the deformation size.
+We resort again to ideas and tools of modern harmonic analysis, namely we consider multiresolution approximation spaces $U_s \subset L^2(\rd)$, $s>0$ \cite{mallbook}, with a Riesz basis given by a sequence of functions of the type $\phi_{s,n}(x)\coloneqq s^{-d/2}\phi((x-ns)/s)$, $n \in \zd$, where $\phi$ is a fixed filter satisfying certain mild regularity and decay conditions (cf.\ Assumptions \ref{asu riesz}, \ref{asu rev 1} and \ref{asu rev 2} in Section \ref{sec mult} below).
+Different choices of $\phi$ result in diverse multiresolution approximations, including band-limited functions and polynomial splines of order $n\geq 1$ --- see the discussion in Example \ref{rem examples} below for more details.
+In general, the introduction of a fixed resolution scale is also natural as a mathematical model of a concrete signal capture system --- cf.\ the general A/D and D/A conversion schemes in \cite[Section 3.1.3]{mallbook}, and also \cite{bietti0,bietti} for a similar limited-resolution assumption in a discrete setting.
+The scale $s$ (or rather $s^{-1}$) can also be viewed as a rough measure of the complexity of the input signal, and the previous discussion suggests that the ratio $\|\tau\|_{L^\infty}/s$ should appear in sensitivity bounds rather than just $\|\tau\|_{L^\infty}$, which is also expected in order to have dimensionally consistent estimates.